joakimk/devbox-tools/README.md

 **High level roadmap: What we need to use this at work**
 - [x] Environment scoping
 - [x] Installing software dependencies
-- Caching
-  - [x] Local caching
-  - [ ] Project specific gem and database caching
-  - [ ] Remote caching
 - Plugin support
   - [x] Very basic plugin support, be able to load /devbox/plugins
+- Shell
+  - [x] zsh support
+- VM
+  - [x] VM hostname "devbox"
+  - [x] Local username instead of "vagrant" (though not in the example Vagrantfile, OSX specific, etc.)
 - Plugins
   - [ ] Plugins for all things our projects depend upon
   - [x] System dependencies (like regular ones but will be available in all projects, like a custom build of vim)
+- Caching
+  - [x] Local caching
+  - [ ] Project specific gem and database caching
+  - [ ] Remote caching
 - Configuration
   - [ ] Project configuration
   - [ ] Global configuration fallback (use for default values)
+  - [ ] Autodetection for various dependencies
 - Services
   - [ ] Generic service support (run any docker image, but no envs)
-- Shell
-  - [x] zsh support
-- VM
-  - [x] VM hostname "devbox"
-  - [x] Local username instead of "vagrant" (though not in the example Vagrantfile, OSX specific, etc.)

 **High level roadmap: 1.0: public release**
 - [ ] Full plugin support.